MarcThatcher/FLIN-implementation/README.md

 - por.txt - to show where this fails.

-4.6 Higher-order functions
+## 4.6) Higher-order functions
 --------------------------
-The -hof flag tells FLIN that one or more rules uses higher-order functions.
+The `-hof` flag tells FLIN that one or more rules uses higher-order functions.
-These are then translated into INPLA rules utilising the special higher order constructor "i_lam" as described in the abstract.
+These are then translated into INPLA rules utilising the special higher order constructor `i_lam` as described in the abstract.
 Similarly, terms using higher-order functions will be modified to nets including "i_app".

 As described in the abstract, these must be noted in rules with a leading "^" and are called by writing the function name followed by empty parentheses.